Do buy from a dedicated platform

 Do check for wear and tear

 More often than not when buying second hand, the bike isn’t going to be in mint condition.
 There is going to be some dinks and dents.
-That being said, it’s still a good idea to check the bike for wear and tear and you don’t have to be an expert mechanic to spot the most important issues.
+That being said, it’s still a good idea to check the bike for wear and tear and you don’t have to be an nearby expert bike mechanic to spot the most important issues.
 These include severely rusted parts (particularly the chain), seized parts (including brakes and gears) and perhaps most importantly, cracks to the frame.
 If the worst comes to the worst, components can be replaced, but a cracked or seriously dented frame is a definite no-no. If you have the time and inclination, you can quite easily calculate the cost of replacing any obviously damaged parts.
 Having this to hand could be used as leverage in any negotiations.

 Don’t send money before you’ve seen the bike